Updating a Portfolio

 Note: If selecting a Sell trade, the closed price is used.
 See the following FAQ for more detail.

-The Transactions tab also allows you to remove a specific trade or all trades for specific ticker as well, you can do this by clicking the x next to the ticker you want to remove, see the screenshot below.
+The Transactions tab also allows you to remove a specific trade or all trades for specific ticker.
+You can do this by clicking the x next to the ticker you want to remove.

 portfolio